 Many insurance agencies are aware that accident victims will often try and overstate their injuries to receive a bigger settlement.
 If it is found out that you exaggerated the harm done to you, fraud charges could be brought against you.

 You should not be discussing the details of your accident with your friends, family, or co-workers.
 You need to tell your doctor about your injuries, but refrain from talking to them about any legalities regarding your case.

-Speak with The Law Offices of Jacob Emrani as soon as you can after you or a loved one is in a car accident.
+Speak with our personal injury attorneys in Los Angeles at The Law Offices of Jacob Emrani as soon as you can after you or a loved one is in a car accident.
 Even if you don’t think you are injured, you need to protect your right to pursue financial compensation to cover your related losses.